lucasbasquerotto/react-masked-input/README.md

 ### Custom mask hook

+Extend the hook to be used by a custom component (or several components, as long as the way to get and to change the cursor position is the same for those components).

-Extend the hook to be used by a custom component.
-For this to work, the input component must allow to know and to modify the cursor position (in the example below, the read-write property `myPosition` was used as an example).
+The only requirement for the creation of a custom hook is that the input component must have a way to retrieve and to modify the cursor position (in the example below, the read-write property `myPosition` was used as an example).

 ```ts
 import React from 'react';